ginsys/ansible-role-apt-sources/apt_sources/README.md

 Role Variables
 --------------

-- apt_source_cc: by default, the Distribution's generic repository will be used, though you'll want to set apt_source_cc to the country code relevant for your host, to make it use repositories for that country.
+- apt_sources_cc: by default, the Distribution's generic repository will be used, though you'll want to set apt_sources_cc to the country code relevant for your host, to make it use repositories for that country.
-- apt_source_dir: defaults to /etc/apt/
+- apt_sources_dir: defaults to /etc/apt/
-- apt_source_file: defaults to sources.list
+- apt_sources_file: defaults to sources.list
-- apt_source_types: defaults to ['deb', 'deb-src'].
+- apt_sources_types: defaults to ['deb', 'deb-src'].
 You could leave out 'deb-src' as to not configure source repositories.

 Dependencies